kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

        ```
     1. For the ControlPlane object in `cluster.spec.topology.controlPlane`
     1. Initializes a control plane object using the control plane template defined in the `ClusterClass.spec.controlPlane.ref field`.
 Use the name `<cluster-name>`.
-    1. Sets the number of replicas on the control plane object from `spec.topology.controlPlane.replicas`.
+    1. Checks if the control plane object implements support for the Replicas field.
+If yes, sets the number of replicas on the control plane object from `spec.topology.controlPlane.replicas`, else ignore the field.
     1. Sets the k8s version on the control plane object from the `spec.topology.version`.
     1. Add the following labels to the control plane object:
        ```yaml